vandana414/CMPE-256-Group8/README.md

 -----------------------------------------------------------------------------------------------------------------
 The models for logistic regression and newural network are trained and stored in models folder, but if it gives some error the models needs to be trained again.
-To train the models execute classes.py (execute this if python predict.py fails)
+To train the models execute below commands(execute this if python predict.py fails)

 ```python LogisticRegression.py```